EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 ## Assignments

-All assignments will be submitted through Gradescope. **Students who enroll or join the class late will be expected to keep up with material and will not be provided extra accommodations for this reason alone.**
+All assignments will be submitted through Gradescope. **Students who join the class late will not be provided extra accommodations.**

 ## Homework